Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:textures} establishes the phenomenological basis for the ninths lattice, derives the expansion parameter $B=75/14$, and presents quark and lepton exponent matrices.
-Section~\ref{sec:Z18} connects the ninths quantization to a gauged $\Z_{18}$ symmetry and presents a complete set of charge assignments satisfying discrete anomaly cancellation.
-Section~\ref{sec:quality} shows that identifying the flavon with the PQ field yields automatic axion quality and $N_{\rm DW}=1$.
-Section~\ref{sec:pheno} works out the axion phenomenology, including $E/N$, the axion--photon and axion--electron couplings, and the cosmological relic density.
+Section~\ref{sec:Z18} connects the ninths quantization to a gauged $\Z_{18}$ symmetry, presents the charge assignments, and analyzes the discrete anomaly conditions.
+Section~\ref{sec:quality} shows that identifying the flavon with the PQ field yields automatic axion quality through the dimension-eighteen operator, and derives the domain-wall number $N_{\rm DW}=6$.
+Section~\ref{sec:pheno} works out the axion phenomenology, deriving the generation-dependent $E/N$ and discussing the axion mass, photon and lepton couplings, the cosmological relic density, and flavor-violating axion couplings.
 Section~\ref{sec:neutrinos} discusses the extension to the neutrino sector and the Pontecorvo--Maki--Nakagawa--Sakata (PMNS) matrix.
 Section~\ref{sec:messengers} describes the vectorlike messenger sector that provides the UV completion of the rational exponents.
-Section~\ref{sec:comparison} compares the ninths framework with integer-charge FN models.
-Section~\ref{sec:summary} summarizes the unified picture.
-Five appendices collect the anomaly verification, the $E/N$ calculation, details of the messenger chain construction, a terminology guide, and worked examples of mass ratios and CKM elements in the hop framework.
+Section~\ref{sec:comparison} compares the ninths framework with integer-charge FN models and with prior FN--PQ unifications.
+Section~\ref{sec:summary} summarizes the construction.
+Appendices collect the explicit anomaly verification, the $E/N$ calculation, details of the messenger chain construction, a terminology guide, and worked examples of mass ratios and CKM elements in the hop framework.